 Understanding Marriott Intl's Unusual Options Activity

-On Tuesday, shares of Marriott Intl (NASDAQ:MAR) saw unusual options activity.
-After the option alert, the stock price moved down to $140.27.
+Marriott Intl (NASDAQ:MAR) shares experienced unusual options activity on Thursday.
+The stock price moved down to $138.66 following the option alert.

 - Sentiment: BEARISH